 - Insurance savings plans

-These are practically risk-free to me with differing liquidity.
+These options are practically risk-free to me with differing liquidity.

 I don’t have access to MariBank yet, but it’ll possibly replace Singlife once it opens up more slots for sign-ups.